borg286/sevtech/README.md

 * Making a stone-braced wooden shield will make handling darklands combat a lot easier.

-* The Stone Axe is the strongest Age 0 weapon.
+* The Stone Axe is the strongest Age 0 weapon, aside from the Bear Claw Paxel.

 * Spare Tomahawks auto equips when you throw them, great for killing creepers